shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- This is also a place to talk about the structure of the groups of shapes.
+Especially with the cosmology diagram.
+The second group sounds "floatier" because it stretches over more of the space.
 - There was a thought to put this after 19 - Moods.
 But that lesson is more about begining to recognize specific moods, whereas chord-modes follow from the combination of Changes (Lesson 10) and Groups of Shapes (Lesson 11).
   - but still, 19 is supposedly the introduction to modes.
   - also, how does this relate to the Standard Mode Names (commentary?) at Lesson 33?